 You could also run a Family Spelling Bee competition every week for a bit of fun and word practice.

-Or how about a regular game of Scrabble together?
+Or how about a regular game of Scrabble or Bananagrams together?

 Possible virtual field trips include the Arctic, a chocolate factory, Macchu Picchu, or how about a day at The Louvre?